The SATs and ACTs have been around for longer than you might think, and began for reasons you may not have known.

 Now, more and more schools are becoming test-optional, as their value and fairness are re-assessed, and the ability to take them is challenged during the pandemic.
-It’s created some confusion about what it all means for the high school classes of 2021 and 2022.

 Below, we’ve addressed your most pressing questions:

 Both are standardized tests taken by high school students and used by colleges and universities to help make admissions decisions.
 The SAT measures knowledge and skills in three areas: writing, math, and critical reading.

 The ACT measures knowledge and skill in four areas: English, math, reading, and science reasoning.
 It also offers an optional direct writing test.